jaivardhan-bhola/Notepad/README.md

 If you would like to contribute to this project reach out to me.
 Contact Information can be found below or by clicking on the 'Contact-Information' link provided in the Table of Contents.

 # Show-your-support
-Give a ⭐️ if this project helped you!
+Give a ⭐️ star if this project helped you!

 # License
 Copyright © 2022 [Jaivardhan Bhola](https://github.com/jaivardhan-bhola).<br />